 Tell your doctor if you or someone else in your family has a history of blood clots.
-Blood clots in the lungs and legs have been seen in patients taking RISPERDAL.
-Blood clots in the lungs can be fatal.
+Blood clots in the lungs and legs can occur with RISPERDAL.
+Blood clots in the lungs can result in death.

 - low white blood cell count

-RISPERDAL is excreted in breast milk.
-It is recommended that you do not breast-feed while taking the medicine.
+As RISPERDAL is excreted in breast milk, it is recommended that you do not breast-feed while taking the medicine.